NRGI/resourceprojects.org-frontend/README.md

 Uploading data into virtuoso
 ----------------------------

+*Note:* The prefer method of loading data is using the ETL load container at https://github.com/NRGI/resource-projects-etl/#running-with-docker , however, if you you want to you can also upload data manually.

 * Go to http://localhost:8890/conductor/
 * Log in.
-Default uusername/password is dba/dba
+Default username/password is dba/dba
 * Click the linked data tab.

 If you've previously uploaded resourceprojects data, delete the old data - go to Linked Data -> Graphs -> Graphs and hit the delete button on the resourceprojects.org row